What is VoIP?

 Does a PoE switch cost more than a regular switch?

-Yes.
-A PoE switch typically costs about twice as much as a non-PoE switch of the same size.
+A PoE switch typically costs a little more than a non-PoE switch of the same size.

 Can an IP phone share a network cable with a computer?